Azure/ato-toolkit/automation/openshift/ocp3.11/README.md

 ## Deployment

-Running the deployment will connect to Azure using the cli, deploy the needed resources for spinning up an OCP 3.11 cluster,
+Running the deployment will connect to Azure using the cli, deploy the needed resources, prepare the virtual machines for deployment, and deploy an OCP 3.11.

 ### Azure US Government